Grigori Fursin

 • founder in residence at Enterpreneur First;

-• co-director of Intel Exascale Lab and tech.lead for performance analysis and optimization;
+• co-director of Intel Exascale Lab and tech.lead for performance analysis, optimization and co-design of high-performance and cost-effecitve computer systems;

 • senior tenured scientist at INRIA;